MaeRaDP/403_CMPUTPSYCH/Assignment7/README.md

 import os

 # path settings:
-os.chdir('C:\Psycopy Images') #stuff you only have to define once at the top of your script main_dir = os.getcwd() #stuff you only have to define once at the top of your script image_dir = os.path.join(main_dir,'images') #stuff you only have to define once at the top of your script
+os.chdir('C:\Psychopy Exercises') #stuff you only have to define once at the top of your script main_dir = os.getcwd() #stuff you only have to define once at the top of your script image_dir = os.path.join(main_dir,'images') #stuff you only have to define once at the top of your script